array_shift is a relatively slow way to fetch the first item from an array; it’s much better to use

 reset() which simply rewinds the array pointer to the beginning then returns the first element.

 array_pop() to remove and return the last element (the element previously known as the first element) is faster than using

 array_shift().
 Results are likely different in newer versions of PHP, but in this article they removed 1000 elements from a 100,000 element array, with the following results:

-I realize we will never be dealing with arrays that large and the result may be negligible for this code, but it doesn’t hurt to know what you are working with.
+I realize most of us will never be dealing with arrays that large and the result may be negligible for most code, but it doesn’t hurt to know what you are working with.

 This content is entirely from our lead developer, Brent Christensen, internal code review… I just thought it was such a good point that the world needed to know!